actix/actix-web/guide/src/qs_4.md

 # Handler

-A request handler can by any object that implements [*Handler trait*](../actix_web/dev/trait.Handler.html).
+A request handler can be any object that implements [*Handler trait*](../actix_web/dev/trait.Handler.html).
-Request handling happen in two stages.
-First handler object get called.
+Request handling happens in two stages.
+First the handler object is called.
-Handle can return any object that implements [*Responder trait*](../actix_web/trait.Responder.html#foreign-impls).
+Handler can return any object that implements [*Responder trait*](../actix_web/trait.Responder.html#foreign-impls).
-Then `respond_to()` get called on returned object.
-And finally result of the `respond_to()` call get converted to `Reply` object.
+Then `respond_to()` is called on the returned object.
+And finally result of the `respond_to()` call is converted to a `Reply` object.

 By default actix provides `Responder` implementations for some standard types, like `&'static str`, `String`, etc.
-For complete list of implementations check
+For a complete list of implementations, check [*Responder documentation*](../actix_web/trait.Responder.html#foreign-impls).
-[*Responder documentation*](../actix_web/trait.Responder.html#foreign-impls).

 Examples of valid handlers: